Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 Reach out to Quansight for a free consultation by sending an email to connect@quansight.com.

-_This work was originally presented at Scipy 2020, and can be viewed here:_
+_This work was originally presented at SciPy 2020, and can be viewed here:_

 [https://youtu.be/czesBVUoXvk][scipy2020 video]